HLFCode/ha-addons/heatmiser/DOCS.md

 # Home Assistant Add-on: Heatmiser
 Early Heatmiser thermostats (e.g. PTR-N) are linked to a Heatmiser UH1 module via an RS485 2-wire bus.
-This add-on replaces the UH1 module functionality via a serial to RS485 dongle.
+This add-on replaces the Heatmiser UH1 module functionality via a serial to RS485 dongle.
+Connection to the RS485 network can be direct (serial port) or over tcp with a remote computer.
-The program is a supervisor add-on (docker container) in Home Assistant.
+The code includes a supervisor add-on (docker container) in Home Assistant.

 At startup the RS485 bus is scanned and all thermostats which respond are retained.